Leviticus 10 – The Conduct of Priests

 i.
 In Leviticus 16:1-2, the sin of Nadab and Abihu is mentioned again in connection with the high priest entering the Holy of Holies on the Day of Atonement.
 This adds to the idea that one of the sins of Nadab and Abihu was going beyond the holy place into the Holy of Holies, which they were not permitted to do.

 2. (2) The judgment of God upon Nadab and Abihu.

 So fire went out from the LORD and devoured them, and they died before the LORD.

 a.
-So fire went out from the LORD: The same fire that showed forth God’s glory in Leviticus 9:24 now showed His judgment at these unfaithful priests.
+So fire went out from the LORD: The same fire that displayed God’s glory in Leviticus 9:24 now showed His judgment of these unfaithful priests.

 i.
 Fire is a figure of searching judgment and purification.
 Our works for Jesus will be judged by fire (1 Corinthians 3:13-15), and Jesus is described as having eyes like a flame of fire (Revelation 1:14).
 He has eyes of searching judgment and discernment.

 ii.
 “The surface of the sin was ceremonial impropriety; the heart of it was flouting Jehovah and His law.
 It was better that two men should die, and the whole nation perish not, as it would have done if their example had been followed.
 It is mercy to trample out the first sparks beside a powder-barrel.”
 (Maclaren)